Planning to visit the Christmas markets in Berlin?

 I experienced the most magical sceneries I had never seen before…

-And that’s when I fell in love with Christmas in Europe.
+And that’s when I fell in love with Christmas in Berlin, Germany.

 As if I were planning a real trip.. ha!
-More like a “When I Grow Up…” dream than an actual plan…
+It’s more like a “When I Grow Up…” dream than an actual plan…

 Remember when we were that adorable?
 I couldn’t wait for the day when I was grown up enough to actually plan a trip.